 For instance, did you recently move houses or bring home a new family member or pet?
 Maybe a stray cat suddenly started hanging around outside?
 The better you can pinpoint what’s causing your cat stress, the easier it will be to find a solution.

 2. Have Your Cat Spayed

 If your female cat is not already spayed, get it done as soon as possible.

 Unaltered cats, male or female, are much more likely to spray than neutered cats.
 Their hormones are out of balance, and they’re more likely to become territorial, especially during mating season.

-In fact, spaying your cat before they reach five months of age makes spraying less likely because they haven’t developed the habit in the first place.
+Spaying your cat before they reach 5 months of age makes spraying less likely because they haven’t developed the habit in the first place.